maxnd/mxMarkEdit/README.md

 - the possibility to show the Markdown markers while leaving active the formatting;
 - the line spacing value (1.0 is the default);
 - the delay in days for the new deadlines (7 is the default);
-- the number of characters of a document beyond which it's loaded without formatting; it's calculated by the size of the file, not counting the characters, so it could be a bit inaccurate;
+- the number of characters of a document beyond which it’s loaded without formatting; it’s calculated by the size of the file, not counting the characters, so it could be a bit inaccurate;
 - the separators added in the citations between the author(s) and the title;
 - the separators added in the citations between the title and the details;
 - the option to make the author(s) in small caps in the Pandoc output file;